 I am always engaged in professional development, I love staying up to date with current research and thinking in the field.

-Apart from private practise I currently work with Circles South East where I provide counselling for clients with severe and enduring mental health difficulties as the result of sexual abuse, sex addiction, and other psycho-sexual issues.
+Apart from private practise I currently work with Circles South East where I provide counselling for clients who have experienced sexual abuse.
 I also write online resources on the topics of psychology, positive psychology, mental health, addictions, and addictions recovery.